emusselm/MedicalInsightsDatabase/README.md

 Google Cloud Platform (GCP) using the BigQuery framework to explore the possibilities and privacy issues presented to the medical community for data storage and access.
-Additionally, using the flexibility and power of cloud computing, we present a healthcare portal to allow for secure, user-friendly access of sensitive data, data visualizations, and medical predictions
+Additionally, using the flexibility and power of cloud computing, we present a healthcare portal to allow for secure, user-friendly access of sensitive data, data visualizations, and medical predictions.
+The portal is created through Google's AppSheet platfrom.

 To run this code, please do the following to set up your environment:
 1. Install a python development environment, such as Anaconda.